dan-v/mint-bitcoin-sync/README.md

 mint-bitcoin-sync
 =================

-Python script that will update mint.com with bitcoin balance of a specified bitcoin address
+Python script that will update mint.com with current bitcoin value in USD of specified bitcoin addresses

 Linux Requirements
 ===